Oven logo

 License: Apache-2.0 PyPI

-SGL Kernel provides optimized compute primitives for the SGLang framework, enabling efficient inference for large language models and vision-language models through custom kernels for operations.
+sgl-kernel provides optimized compute primitives for LLM inference engines, enabling efficient inference for large language models and vision-language models through custom kernel operations.
+It has been used by LightLLM, SGLang and so on.

 Installation